 Olympics-Gymnastics-Biles withdraws from floor event final

+Biles shocked the world when she withdrew from the team finals https://www.reuters.com/lifestyle/sports/gymnastics-biles-out-team-event-can-still-get-medal-2021-07-27 on Tuesday after a single vault, citing mental health issues.
+She has received an outpouring of support https://www.reuters.com/lifestyle/sports/simone-biles-wins-wide-support-after-withdrawal-2021-07-27 from athletes, officials and fans, including former first lady Michelle Obama and International Olympic Commission (IOC) President Thomas Bach.

+She has since withdrawn from all the other competitions she was eligible for, except the beam, which is scheduled to take place on Aug.
+3.

-The 24-year-old Biles had been expected to be one of the big stars at the Tokyo 2020 Olympics as she gunned for six gold medals that would have made her the most successful woman Olympian of all-time across every sport.
+The 24-year-old Biles came to Tokyo with high expectations as she gunned for six gold medals, which would have made her the most decorated Olympic woman.

-But her quest ended almost before it began when Biles took a single vault in last Tuesday's team competition then sat down briefly and left the floor before returning to cheer on her team mates from the sidelines.

-She later decided to not defend her Olympic all-around title that was won by U.S. team mate Sunisa Lee.
-Her decision to drop out of three more finals means she won't defend either of the other golds she won in Rio, on vault and floor exercise.
+She earned a silver from the sidelines in the team competition and later cheered U.S. teammate Sunisa Lee to gold https://www.reuters.com/lifestyle/sports/lee-grabs-all-around-gold-us-biles-watches-2021-07-29 in the all-around.
+Her decision to drop out of three more finals means she won't defend any of the other golds she won in Rio, on vault and floor exercise.

 She won a bronze in beam at Rio, the one event she is still entered for in Tokyo.

-Biles has spoken with remarkable candour about her decision saying she needed to consider both her mental and physical well-being as she dealt with the "twisties" - incidents of disorientation during some of her gravity-defying skills.
+Biles has spoken with remarkable candour about her decision to prioritise her mental and physical well-being as she deals with the "twisties," https://www.reuters.com/lifestyle/sports/i-had-twisties-just-like-simone-2021-07-30 where gymnasts are disoriented during their gravity-defying sequences.

+"It's honestly petrifying trying to do a skill but not having your mind & body in sync," Biles explained in an Instagram story, in which she answered fan questions and shared practice videos.

 "It's never transferred to bars & beam before for me, it strictly likes floor and vault.
 Go figure, the scariest two.